borisdayma/GridCompute/docs/source/specifications.rst

   - *Applications* folder

     - One file per application with unique ID (ex: *Software 1*).

-      Note: the folder name cannot contain a dot.
+      .. warning:: The folder name cannot contain a dot.

       It contains:

-      - send.py: defines how to select input and send calculations
+      - send.py: defines how to select input and send calculations.
-      - process.py: function will run when analysis are executed based on input received and will create output files
+      - process.py: function will run when analysis are executed based on input received and will create output files.
-      - receive.py: function will run when output files are present on server
+      - receive.py: function will run when output files are present on server.

+      More details are provided in `Application-specific scripts`_

-- *Cases* folder: Contains one folder per user and inside, one folder per machine (so that user can see easily his files) storing each case study as a zip file containing all files/folders required
+- *Cases* folder: Contains one folder per user and inside, one folder per machine (so that user can see easily his files) storing each case study as a zip file containing all files/folders required.

-- *Results* folder: Contains one folder per user and inside, one folder per machine storing each result as a zip file containing all files/folders required
+- *Results* folder: Contains one folder per user and inside, one folder per machine storing each result as a zip file containing all files/folders required.

+.. note:: A template folder is present in source code in *template* folder and can be used to set up the shared folder.

 Architecture of Mongo Database